Contact Header

 If the format of the phone number in the Contact header returned by ClearIP should be different than the format of the phone number given to ClearIP in the SIP Invite, then the Route Prefix can be used to give the number the correct format.

-Trunk-based routing for Metaswitch CFS, Oracle ACME, or Ribbon
+Trunk-based Routing for Metaswitch CFS, Oracle ACME, or Ribbon

 If ClearIP should return a trunk group ID as the route destination to a Metaswitch CFS or Oracle ACME, add the route destination by entering “sip.clearip.com;dtg=XXXX” into the Route Destination fields where XXXX is the destination trunk group ID.

-Contact: <sip:14045266060@sip.clearip.com;dtg=XXXX>;q=0.99
+Contact: <sip:+18554742536@sip.clearip.com:5060;dtg=XXXX>;q=0.99

-Trunk-based routing for Sansay
+Trunk-based Routing for Sansay

 If ClearIP should return a trunk group ID as the route destination to a Sansay, add the route destination by entering “127.0.0.1;tgrp=XXXX” into the Route Destination fields where XXXX is the destination trunk group ID.